Phoenix Pay

 X-Phoenix-Pay-SignatureBase64-encoded Ed25519 signaturesG9fa8h3k...

-X-Phoenix-Pay-TimestampUnix timestamp (seconds) when the webhook was signed1741694700
+X-Phoenix-Pay-TimestampUnix timestamp (seconds) when signed1741694700

 Content-TypeAlways application/jsonapplication/json